How PowerPoint Could Make You Famous

 Sign up to receive an alert for our latest articles on design and stuff that makes you go "Hmmm?"

-2017 marks the 30th birthday of PowerPoint.
+2017 marked the 30th birthday of PowerPoint.
 What began as a program for Macintosh to format and print to transparencies has grown to ubiquity, with 95 percent market share and installation on more than 1 billion computers today.

 Nearly every student and employee in the world has seen and/or used PowerPoint.
 And if you are reading this blog, I can almost guarantee you’ve suffered through a PowerPoint.
 Why the agony?
 Because too few people today know how to garner the power from PowerPoint.